 Location and Present Use

-The Order Land is identified on the Order Plan at CDXX and at Figure 1 at Appendix 1 and comprises 0.89 hectares of land that is to be compulsorily acquired.
-The Order Land comprises part of the Estate, incorporating those leasehold properties which have not already been acquired by agreement, together with any associated interests and rights that may exist.
-The Order Land is described in further detail at section 4 of the Statement of Case (CDXX).
+The Order Land is identified on the Order Plan at CDA.2 and at Figure 1 at Appendix 1 and comprises 0.89 hectares of land that is to be compulsorily acquired.
+The Order Land covers all of the land including those properties already acquired.
+The Order Land is described in further detail at section 4 of the Statement of Case (CDA.4).

 The Order Land comprises the residential estate and 216-220 High Street (known as Market House) which occupies a music venue and commercial uses.
 The existing Estate contains primarily three-storey blocks of flats adjacent to two-storey terraced houses and bungalows.
 There are 73 residential dwellings on the Estate at present.
 The majority of the units, in the form of flats, are accommodated in eight, three storey blocks fronting Throwley Way, with bookend blocks fronting Marshall’s Road to the north and Benhill Avenue to the south.
 There are a further six, two storey blocks to the rear of these main blocks which accommodate the remaining dwellings in the form of houses and bungalows.
 The unit mix is understood to be 45 x one-bedroom flats, 12 x two-bedroom flats, and 14 x three-bedroom houses and 2 x three-bedroom bungalows.

-The Estate’s location immediately east of the High Street means it has excellent accessibility with a Public Transport Accessibility Level (PTAL) rating of 6a (as defined by TFL’s land use planning assessment).
+The Estate’s location immediately east of the High Street means it has excellent accessibility with a Public Transport Accessibility Level (PTAL) rating of 6a (as defined by TFL’s land use planning assessment found at CDC.9).
 This means that the site is a highly accessible location, both in terms of supporting active modes travel and public transport.

 It is approximately a 10-minute walk (0.5 miles) from the Estate to Sutton train station, which is located within the southern part of the Town Centre.